wanjee/ShuweeAdminBundle/doc/datagrid.md

 * *label*: Column title in datagrid.
 Expects string.
 Defaults to field name (ucfirst).
 * *sortable*: Is the column sortable?
 Defaults to false.
+* *help*: Help text to be displayed on the column title.
 * *default_value*: What to display when field value cannot be displayed for the given type.
 Defaults to null.
 * *callback*: A callback function that will be used to get the value to display in the column.
 It must return the expected type of object.